sirocco-gallery/refraktor/README.md

 panel.
 Point it at any WebMCP-enabled site; it reads whatever tools that page exposes — nothing here is hard-coded to one site.

-Refraktor is available in the Chrome web store: [Refraktor](https://chromewebstore.google.com/detail/refraktor/nkafbaaanaamfjdljndmieichdgkhgii)
+[Refraktor](https://chromewebstore.google.com/detail/refraktor/nkafbaaanaamfjdljndmieichdgkhgii) is available via the Chrome Web Store.

 ## How it works